Fluorescent Display Digital Clock – Built 1973

 Tubes with all segments lit (lamp test)

-A peek of the inside
+A peek inside

 Counter stages

-Cabinet was harvested from an automobile 4-track cartridge tape player
+Cabinet from automobile 4-track cartridge tape player

 Knob is display brightness control